Meet The Staff

 Fun Fact: While in Zimbabwe, Anne Marie volunteered in an animal sanctuary where she had the unique opportunity to work with big cats such as a leopard and a lion.
 She still dreams of going back to Africa.

 Rick was born in Massachusetts, but grew up right here in Punta Gorda and graduated from Charlotte High School (go Tarpons!).
-He worked at the Animal Welfare League, caring for abandoned and lost domestic animals, for 16 years before coming to work at the Center in 2009.
+He worked at the Animal Welfare League from early 1992 – Oct.
+2007, caring for abandoned and lost domestic animals as a Kennel Technician, Kennel Supervisor, Medical Assistant and Office Administrator before coming to work at the Center in early 2009.
 Rick is a jack of all trades and has helped the Center as a rehabber, gift shop manager and electronics guru.
-He also owns his own business which supplies self-defense and personal protection gear to the public.
+He also owns his own business which supplies self-defense and personal protection products to the public.
 Rick is a father of 2 (as far as he knows) grown boys, 2 Step-Daughters and lives with his soul mate, Lucinda.
+They are owned by 2 dogs, 4 cats and 1 Monk Parrot.
+Over the years, Rick and Lucinda have fostered and home cared countless orphaned wild mammals that the center admits.
+You can read an amazing story about 2 particular Squirrels that were in their care, “Twice Rescued“, written by Dr. Robin DVM

-Fun Fact: Abraham Lincoln was Rick’s fourth cousin, five-times removed.
+Fun Fact: 16th President, Abraham Lincoln was Rick’s fourth cousin, five-times removed.

 Gunnar has been with PRWC since April 2013.